sowmiah08/precision_pick_and_place_with_inverse_kinematics/README.md

 A top-mounted RGB-D camera observes the workspace, detects coloured cubes in 3D from the point cloud, transforms each detection from the camera frame into the robot base frame using TF2, and feeds the resulting target into a MoveIt-driven pick sequence.
 A hardware bridge then executes the planned trajectory on the real SO-101 servos.

 > The robot is built as a dual-arm cell, but for now only the **right arm** is wired into the pick pipeline.
 The left arm is described and modelled but inactive.
-Gazebo is **not** used in the current flow — perception runs on the real RealSense and motion runs on the real arm.

 ---